top of page

 The Temple and its Legends

 According to temple legend, a Buddhist monk named Gien confronted a dragon that was marauding in what is now Asuka Village.
 Gien defeated the dragon and imprisoned it under the floor of a small pond.
-He placed a large rock, a “ryugai” or dragon lid, in the pond to prevent the dragon from escaping.
+He placed a large rock in the pond to prevent the dragon from escaping.

-Thusly Ryugai-ji Temple, Oka-dera’s formal name, was founded in 663 and is now 7th temple on the Kansai Kannon Pilgrimage.
+This is how Ryugai-ji Temple, Oka-dera’s formal name, was founded in 663 - "Ryu" means dragon and "gai" translates to lid.
+The temple is also the 7th temple on the Saikoku Kannon Pilgrimage.

 Supposedly, the dragon’s heart was “reformed” by its fight with Gien and it became one of the temple’s deities.
-Japanese dragons have a ball near the end of their tail that contains magic.
+Japanese dragons are depicted with a large ball or jewel which fulfils wishes.
 It is said that by the power of this dragon ball wishes can be granted.

-Dragon balls, Okadera’s most powerful variety of amulet, can be purchased (¥600ea.) but they are not of the 1 through 7 star variety.
-Known as “ryutama” (dragon balls) or negaitama (wishball), Oka-dera’s dragon balls are made of wood, inscribed with Okadera’s kanji characters, and contain a small paper scroll.
+Dragon balls, Okadera’s most powerful variety of amulet, can be purchased (¥700 each).
+Known as “Ryugyokunegaidama” they are made of wood, inscribed with Oka-dera Temple's kanji characters, and contain a small paper scroll.

 Write your wish on the scroll and hang your dragon ball on one of the designated trees in the temple’s garden.

-Besides dragon ponds and dragon balls, Oka-dera Temple is also home to a 3-story pagoda, several beautiful and historic buildings, a garden of maple and deciduous trees that become riotously colorful in the fall and Japan's oldest ceramic statue of the Buddha.
+Besides dragon ponds and dragon balls, Oka-dera Temple is also home to a 3-story pagoda, several beautiful and historic buildings, a garden of maple and deciduous trees that become riotously colorful in the fall and Japan's largest clay statue of the Buddha.

 The Goma Taki Fire Ceremony

-Oka-dera is also known as the first temple in Japan to ever perform Goma Taki, a ritualistic fire ceremony conducted to drive away yaku, or bad luck.
+Oka-dera Temple is also known as the first sacred place in Japan to expel bad luck.
 Goma Taki involves the burning of thin wooden plates with prayers or wishes of worshipers written upon them.
 The plates are stacked to form a square and are set ablaze as the monks chant and recite prayers.

 Even watching from afar, the whole ceremony is fascinating and quite mesmerizing.
 Even if you haven't put forward your own wooden plate to be burnt, the ritualist movements and chanting of the monk, the smell of the smoke, the crackling sound of the burning wood and the high pitched "tings" of the utensils being used all combine to leave you with a feeling of equal parts exhaustion and rejuvenation.